The benefits of L-theanine in tea

 What is it in tea that wakes us up, yet calms us down at the same time?
 Have you considered how special is that effect of tea?
-A nation might "run" on coffee, but wouldn't it be better to run on clarity or tranquility?

 Is it just the right amount of caffeine in tea that gives us that finely calibrated lift?
 Generally tea has less caffeine than coffee.
 However, the double-barreled effect of tea - perkiness and soothing - appears to be the result of yet another wonder compound in tea, scientists have found.